cbeck88/Wesnoth_MCLP_AI/README.md

 Intended to be installed to /src/ai/, the only core file being modified is /ai/registry.cpp.

+In /wesnoth-old/src/SConscript: You must add

+    ai/lp/ai.cpp

-You must also add "    ai/lp/ai.cpp" to the list of wesnoth sources in /src/SConscript to get scons to build it.
+to the list of wesnoth sources, with the other ai.cpp files, to get scons to build it.

-You must also change the single line 341:
+In /wesnoth-old/SConcstruct: You must also change the single line 341:

         conf.CheckOgg() or Warning("Client prerequesites are not met. wesnoth, cutter and exploder cannot be built.")